2 days left

 - Schedule meetings for attorneys.

-- Help foster office morale and positive work environment.
+- Help foster office morale and a positive and professional work environment.

 - Other tasks as assigned as needed.

 - A can-do attitude, meticulous attention to detail, and an unrelenting commitment to high performance standards.

 - Excellent research, analytical, writing, and computer skills (word processing, databases and spreadsheets, Internet, etc.).